hanhanhan-kim/vidtools/README.md

 - `do_ask` (boolean): If true, will ask the user at every step to verify that the extracted frames are suitable images in which to search for circles.

 This command returns a `.pkl` file that ends in `_circle.pkl`, for each `.mp4` video.
 The `.pkl` file contains the Cartesian pixel coordinates of the mean circle's center and the pixel radius of the mean circle.
+The command also returns videos that are both masked and cropped, based on each video's identified circle.
+These videos end in the `_masked.mp4` suffix.
 </details>